mdombrov-33/loresmith/README.md

 ## Overview

-EchoForge is a backend service that generates modular AI-driven lore pieces - characters, factions, settings, events, and relics, using asynchronous chains and OpenRouter API.
+LoreSmith is a backend service that generates modular AI-driven lore pieces - characters, factions, settings, events, and relics, using asynchronous chains and OpenRouter API.

 The system supports caching generated lore variants in Redis for improved performance and includes a mechanism to regenerate lore on demand, bypassing cache when needed.